p-duke/streaming-media/README.md

 In the layout of the project I tried to mimick the design of the pdf mockup as closely as possible.
 In each video section under the main carousel included a video menu overlay
 (vertical dot icon) that will drop down when clicked.
 This will show a 'Share', 'Add to playlist', and 'Not interested' menu items because I felt these were features that offered additional value to the user.
 These options aren't currently functional but merely a product development exercise.
+If the user hovers over the video title it will expand the video description.

 I used Grunt, Less, and Embedded JS templates to build the webpage.
 I created a responsive grid with LESS and focused on using two partial views for the carousels.
 Grunt tasks are configured to fetch the json data, and build the LESS and EJS files.
 I also included a simple Grunt server to serve the assets.
 The final webpage can